37 Filipino Foods to Try in 2025

 13. Tinola

 Tinola is a classic Filipino food with a fragrant and zingy flavor.
-Individual family recipes may vary, but tinola is usually made with chicken, fish sauce, green papaya or chayote, onions, ginger, garlic, moringa and chili pepper leaves.
+Individual family recipes may vary, but tinola is usually made with chicken, fish sauce, green papaya or chayote andonions, plus ginger, garlic, moringa and chile pepper leaves to add more flavor.

-Like niligang baka, tinola is an awesome dish to have when you need an immune boost.
-The broth itself is light enough to comfort upset stomachs, while the fragrant ginger, garlic and chili pepper leaves soothe congestion.
+Like niligang baka, this Filipino food is an awesome dish to have when you need an immune boost.
+The broth itself is light enough to comfort upset stomachs, while the fragrant ginger, garlic and chile pepper leaves soothe congestion.

 via Canva